 We want your ideas for improving nutrition in SNAP.
 Make your voice heard in the forums, comment section, in the polls, and on Facebook and Twitter.
-You can also explore the website’s links to learn more about SNAP, nutrition, and the Farm Bill re-authorization.Your voices will be included in our policy recommendations for strengthening nutrition on the 2012 re-authorization of the Farm Bill.
+You can also explore the website’s links to learn more about SNAP, nutrition, and the Farm Bill re-authorization.Your voices will be included in our policy recommendations for strengthening nutrition in future re-authorizations of the Farm Bill.

 The U.S. Department of Agriculture (USDA) introduced MyPlate in 2010 to help consumers make better food choices.
 Replacing the food pyramid, MyPlate illustrates the five food groups using a familiar meal time visual: the dinner plate.
 The framework for MyPlate is the 2010 Dietary Guidelines for Americans

-SNAP currently provides food assistance to more than 45.8 million Americans.
+SNAP currently provides food assistance to 47 million Americans.
 With the concurrent health challenges of food insecurity and obesity in America, improving nutrition in SNAP is critical.
 But healthy eating is essential for everyone, so the website provides links to comprehensive, trustworthy resources for us all.